No. Effective November 16, 2015 Santa Clara County does not charge a fee to file an Assessment Appeal Application.

 You may mail, fax, or email the completed Appeal Waiver/Postponement Response Form (included with your hearing notice).
 Each party (you and the Assessor’s representative) has a right to a first postponement.
 Written request for first postponement must be received by the Clerk of the Board's office at least 21 days in advance of the scheduled hearing date.
-Requests subsequent to 21 days before the scheduled hearing by either the applicant or the Assessor’s representative must be mutually agreed upon between both parties and submitted no later than 3 business days in advance of the scheduled hearing date.
+Requests subsequent to 21 days before the scheduled hearing by either the applicant or the Assessor’s representative must be mutually agreed upon between both parties, and submitted no later than 4 p.m., 3 business days in advance of the scheduled hearing date.

 NOTE: A continuance may be requested directly from the Appeals Board or Hearing Officer at the hearing.

 All applicants are required to be present at 9:00 a.m. for roll call.
 Appeals are usually called in order of the agenda.
 Hearings are open to the public and are generally held in the Isaac Newton Senter Auditorium and Room 157, located on the first floor near the main entrance, at 70 West Hedding Street, San Jose.
 A representative for the Assessor’s Office will be present.
-You will state your request for a reduction of assessment; present your six copies of substantiating evidence (four copies for Hearing Officer hearing), and answer any questions the Appeals Board, Hearing Officers, Appraisers may have.
+You will state your request for a reduction of assessment; present your six copies of substantiating evidence (four copies for Hearing Officer hearing), and answer any questions the Appeals Board, Hearing Officers, or appraisers may have.
 The Appeals Board or Hearing Officer will make a decision, and you will be notified of the decision approximately two weeks after your hearing.
 The hearing may last until 5:00 p.m., so please plan accordingly.